Prescott College: Degree plan

 Students design a degree plan by the beginning of their junior year.
 Prescott College students fulfill basic requirements (such as math and writing) and then design their competence (like a major) and breadth (like a minor).
 The degree plan is submitted to the student's individual graduation committee (IGC) for review.
 The IGC consists of at least one faculty member and another faculty member and a student if desired.
 The committee will then edit and suggest classes that are needed to enhance and complete the plan.

 A student's course of study will fall under one of the following: Adventure Education (AE), Arts and Humanities (AH), Education (EDU), Environmental Studies and Sustainability (ESS), Psychology and Counseling (PSC) or Cultural and Regional Studies (CRS).

 Resident undergraduate senior project

 To graduate from the college, each student must design and complete a senior project.
 Some examples include: The creation of Butte Creek Restoration Council, HUB (helping understand bicycles), The Ripple Repeat Project (campus thrift store), The Latin American Studies Scholarship Endowment Fund, The Freedom of Education Fund, an internship relevant to a student's Competence, or a research paper.
 A student must rigorously justify the project as proof of competence in their field of study.

 Accreditation

 Prescott College is accredited by the Higher Learning Commission and the Association for Experiential Education.

 The college's teacher education program is approved by the Arizona State Board of Education and the National Association of State Directors of Teacher Education and Certification (NASDTEC).

+The Master of Science in Counseling is accredited by the Council for Accreditation of Counselor and Related Educational Programs (CACREP).